top

 Video BOYD Sunday Afternoon, ABC TV

-COLLECTIONS: Victoria Gallery and Museum Liverpool UK, The Tavistock Centre London, National Gallery of Victoria, National Gallery of Australia, Bundanon Trust Collection, University of South Australia, University of Western Australia, Council Adult Education Melbourne, Artbank Sydney, Queen Victoria Museum and Art Gallery Launceston, University of Liverpool England, Guildhall School of Music and Drama London, BHP Billiton Australia, Boxer Collection Australia
+Liverpool UK, Tavistock Centre London, University of South Australia, University of Western Australia, Council Adult Education Melbourne, Queen Victoria Museum & Gallery Launceston, University of Liverpool UK, Artbank, Bundanon Trust,

 shipping worldwide

-Pamela Griffith Graphics
+Pamela Griffith graphics

 COLLECTIONS: National Gallery of Victoria, National Gallery of Australia, The Vatican, Artbank, Parliament of Australia, Earl of Essex Edward, Powerhouse Museum, Metropolitan Museum NY, Musée national de la Marine Accueil Paris, Joan Sutherland Performing Arts Centre, State Library NSW, Parliament NSW, Mitchell Shire Libraries, State Library NSW, Governor NSW, Westmead Hospital, Charles Strut University, University NSW, Family Court Australia, Bundaberg Regional Gallery, Tamworth Regional Gallery, Dubbo Regional Gallery, Bathurst Regional Gallery, Wollongong City Gallery, Comalco Rio Tinto